 - Expand "Link Binary With Libraries" section

 - On the bottom drop-down list select "Add Files".

 - Finder opens, select the framework folder and click on "Open"

-- Framework is now linked to your project.
+- The framework is now linked to your project.

 Copy bundle resources:

-- On Build Phases tab, expand the "Copy Bundle Resources" section.
+- On the Build Phases tab, expand the "Copy Bundle Resources" section.

 - Open finder

 - Search for our framework folder (should be located in the same path of your project file)

 - Drag the models.bundle outside to the xcode section.